SuperCh-SE-NCSU/ProjectScraping/README.md

 But except for these limitations, web crawling is quite useful for information gathering.

-**2. Github is wonderful**
+**2. Github**
-We use github to do version control and discuss.
-We also find some useful code in the website.
+We use github to do version control and publish issues.
+This is our first time to collobrate working in gituhub.
+We also find some silimar projects in github like scrape-kbb.

 ### Future Work